Top 15 LinkedIn Profile Tips for Job Seekers: The Complete Guide to Getting Noticed

 Neglecting Mobile Optimization

-Over 60% of LinkedIn users access the platform via mobile devices.
+According to LinkedIn’s 2026 usage data, over 65% of users now access the platform via mobile devices.
 Your profile should look great and be easy to read on smaller screens.

 Check how your profile appears on mobile by: